 - 1. Approved Vendors must comply with all existing local, state, and federal laws, regulations, and ordinances. - 2.
-If a community solar subscription contract requires a customer to receive service from a specific Alternative Retail Electric Supplier (ARES), then the initial energy supply rate that the customer will be charged by the ARES must be disclosed on the Standard Disclosure Form, as well as disclosure of the specific method and formula used to determine the energy supply rate over all the years of the community solar contract.
-General statements about the basis for supply rate changes, such as general references to changes in market conditions, will not be deemed to be a sufficient disclosure of the method and formula used to determine the energy supply rate. - 3.
-An Approved Vendor cannot state that a customer will be guaranteed to save money unless the provider guarantees that the customer will always pay less than the default supply rate. - a.
-The IPA may at its discretion seek substantiation of a savings guarantee through requesting customer contracts, billing information, or other documents and information from an Approved Vendor. - 4.
+Customers shall not be required to sign up for a specific Alternative Retail Electric Supplier as part of their solar contract. - 3.
 Unfair, deceptive, or abusive acts or practices by Approved Vendors are not permitted in relation to their involvement in the Program. - a.
 Approved Vendors shall conduct all aspects of their business that address customers or their interests without any unfair, deceptive, or abusive acts or practices ("UDAAP"). - b.
-Approved Vendors shall regularly examine and consider the possibility of UDAAP violations in all aspects of their business that touch on customers or their interests, including but not limited to marketing, sales, origination, contract terms, contract options, installation, servicing, and loss mitigation.
+Approved Vendors shall regularly examine and consider the possibility of UDAAP violations in all aspects of their business that touch on customers or their interests, including but not limited to marketing, sales, origination, contract terms, contract options, installation, servicing, and loss mitigation. - 4.
+Advertising